Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 How a CDW forms upon cooling towards $T_{\rm CDW}$ offers important clues for its underlying mechanism.
-Whereas both nesting- and EPC-driven CDWs exhibit phonons that soften to zero energy at $T_{\rm CDW}$, phonon softening is typically limited to a small momentum region in the former, and is extended in the latter \cite{Zhu2015,Zhu2017}.
+Whereas both nesting- and EPC-driven CDWs exhibit phonons that soften to zero energy at $T_{\rm CDW}$, phonon softening is typically limited to a small momentum region in the former, and is extended in the latter \cite{Chan1973,Zhu2015,Zhu2017}.
 On the other hand, CDWs that result from strong electron correlations, such as in the cuprates, may exhibit phonons that do not soften to zero energy \cite{LeTacon2013,He2018}.
 In the case of (Cs,Rb)V$_3$Sb$_5$, phonon softening was not observed \cite{Li2021a,Subires2023}, although such a behavior is unlikely to result from electronic correlations, as $A$V$_3$Sb$_5$ are weakly correlated metals \cite{Zhou2023}.
-Instead, such an unconventional CDW formation has been attributed to a persistent phason gap \cite{Miao2021}, an unusually large soft phonon linewidth that obscures soft phonons \cite{GutierrezAmigo2024}, a Jahn-Teller-like instability \cite{wang2022}, a condensation of preformed CDW \cite{Park2023,Liu2025}, or strong quantum fluctuations between distinct metastable CDW states \cite{Chen2024}.
+Instead, such an unconventional CDW formation has been attributed to a persistent phason gap \cite{Miao2021}, an unusually large soft phonon linewidth that obscures soft phonons \cite{GutierrezAmigo2024}, a Jahn-Teller-like instability \cite{wang2022}, a condensation of preformed CDW \cite{Park2023,Liu2025}, or strong quantum fluctuations between distinct metastable CDW states \cite{Chen2025}.
 Although the CDW transitions in (Cs,Rb)V$_3$Sb$_5$ exhibit little or no thermal hysteresis \cite{Li2021a}, they are unambiguously first-order \cite{Song2022,Zhang2024}, which may obscure the intrinsic CDW formation process in $A$V$_3$Sb$_5$.
-As KV$_3$Sb$_5$ exhibits a second-order CDW transition \cite{scagnoli2024}, it is particularly well-suited for probing the CDW mechanism in $A$V$_3$Sb$_5$ via measurements of its CDW formation, as well as shedding light on the origins of unconventional CDW formations in (Cs,Rb)V$_3$Sb$_5$.
+As KV$_3$Sb$_5$ exhibits a second-order CDW transition \cite{scagnoli2024}, it is particularly well-suited for probing the CDW mechanism in $A$V$_3$Sb$_5$ via measurements of its CDW formation.